sqroot-eu/sqroot.eu/_drafts/2013/2013-03-07-40-ways-to-lose-your-friend.markdown

   date_gmt: '2013-03-10 10:12:38 +0200'
   content: You made me *haha* more than once.
 Great list!
 ---

-<p>Friends are important.
+Friends are important.
 One good friend is worth more than many, many acquaintances.
-Don't fuck it up.</p>
+Don't fuck it up.

-<p><em>To be considered as humor, not as an actual to-do list.
-Loosely inspired by my life.</em></p>
+<em>To be considered as humor, not as an actual to-do list.
+Loosely inspired by my life.</em>

 <h3>40 Ways To Lose Your Friend</h3>
 <ul>
 <li>Selfishly try to use him to to fill your business-quotas.</li>